ucsd-dsc-arts/dsc160-final-dsc160_final_group4/README.md

 ## Team Roles

+Chang Yuan: any code related work of neural style transfer and its results

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

 ## Technical Notes and Dependencies

+Neural Style Transfer:
+We mainly used pytorch for this part of the code.
+And we used the pretrained vgg19 model as the Convolutional Neural Networks (CNN) for our work.
+Other than that, we used some other standard libraries such as numpy, matplotlib, beautifulsoup, etc. The code can be run on datahub and no other software is required.

 Any implementation details or notes we need to repeat your work.
 - Additional libraries you are using for this project